fishes text index | photo index

 Family Gobiidae

 Where seen?
-This delightful spotted fish is commonly seen on many of our shores.
-It tends to move around in groups, often in amusing 'herds', nervously moving just out of your reach.
-Sometimes they move in a line, following what seems to be the leader.
+This orange spotted fish is the most commonly seen mudskipper on many of our shores.
 On all kinds of shores including rocky shores, sandy areas near mangroves and seagrasses, as well as on coral rubble areas near reefs.

 Spitting out mudballs as it digs a burrow.